 When segregation of duties is lacking, consider whether someone can use the expense cycle to steal funds.
 How?
 By making payments to fictitious vendors, for example.
 Or intentionally paying a vendor twice--and then stealing the second check.
-(See the section titled Auditing for Accounts Payable and Expense Fraud below.)
+(See the section titled Auditing for Fraud below.)

 In smaller engagements, I usually assess control risk at high for each assertion.
 When I assess control risk at less than high, I have to test controls to support the lower risk assessment.
 Therefore, assessing risks at high is usually more efficient (than testing controls).

 When control risk is assessed at high, inherent risk becomes the driver of the risk of material misstatement (control risk X inherent risk = risk of material misstatement).
 The assertions that concern me the most are completeness, occurrence, and cutoff.
 So my RMM for these assertions is usually moderate to high.

 My response to higher risk assessments is to perform certain substantive procedures: namely, a search for unrecorded liabilities and detailed expense analyses.
 The particular expense accounts that I examine are often the result of my preliminary planning analytics.